 Safety of staff and students is a priority with a unique 100% dehumidified, cooled fresh air intake into the laboratory ensuring a constant supply of clean air.
 All Occupational Health and Safety requirements are maintained including safety showers, eyewashes, spill kits and laboratory attire as safety protocol.

 The School’s research laboratories are housed in purpose built, flexible spaces that facilitate the conduct of research projects in all fields of physiotherapy.
 The laboratories provide space for data collection and analysis, as well as facilities for presentations of research data.
-The research laboratories will be used by both staff and students, including Honours, Masters and PhD students.
-The School provides dedicated desk space for Honours and postgraduate students.
+The research laboratories are used by both staff and students, including Honours, Masters and PhD students.